SOLID Business

 The feedback loop makes for an essential software development component that one can’t simply ignore.
 It adds refinement to ideas so that the end product turns out exactly how you envision it.

 And finally it is important to remember that feedback loops are not a one-time activity, but a continuous cycle of learning and improvement.
 You should repeat the feedback loop process for each feature or requirement, and for each stage of the software development lifecycle.
+If you're about to embark on a new software project, you'll need strong software project management, effective communication, good feedback loops, testing, technical understanding and customer involvement for a successful outcome.
+Let me talk you through each of these for this ‘ultimate software project management guide’.

 Download | The Executive's Guide to Software Project Management